Bird Hybrid Spotted In Pennsylvania Backyard Is Three Species In One, DNA Test Reveals

-A yellow, black and white bird spotted in a backyard in Pennsylvania earlier this year turns out to be a hybrid of three different species.
+A yellow, black, and white bird spotted in a backyard in Pennsylvania earlier this year turned out to be a hybrid of three different species.

 After taking photos and videos of the bird, Burket contacted the Fuller Evolutionary Biology Lab at Cornell.
 The lab fortunately took notice of his email and researcher David Toews got in touch with him

-The two took blood sample and measurements of the bird when they found it again.
-DNA analysis now revealed that Burket’s suspicion about the bird was right.
+The two took blood samples and measurements of the bird when they found it again.
+DNA analysis now reveals that Burket’s suspicion about the bird was right.

 It is three species in one.
 The bird’s mother was a hybrid between blue-winged warbler and golden-winged warbler, while the father was a chestnut-sided warbler.